isomerpages/cda-corp/_diseases-for-professionals/T to Z/Trichomoniasis.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Inform current or recent sexual partners if a diagnosis of <em>T. vaginalis </em>has
-been confirmed</p>
+been confirmed;</p>
 </li>
 <li>
-<p>Avoid sexual intercourse until treatment is completed</p>
+<p>Avoid sexual intercourse until treatment is completed;</p>
 </li>
 <li>
-<p>Not having sex</p>
+<p>Not having sex;</p>
 </li>
 <li>
-<p>Consistent and correct use of condoms when engaging in sexual activity&nbsp;</p>
+<p>Consistent and correct use of condoms when engaging in sexual activity;&nbsp;</p>
 </li>
 <li>
-<p>Limit the number of sex partners</p>
+<p>Limit the number of sex partners; and</p>
 </li>
 <li>
 <p>Get tested for STIs regularly</p>
 </li>
 </ul>
-<p>Management of sexual contacts:</p>
+<p>Management of sexual contacts</p>
-<p>Sex partners within 4 weeks prior to presentation of symptoms (or last
+<p>Sex partners within four weeks prior to presentation of symptoms (or last
-sexual partner if &gt;4 weeks) should be treated on epidemiological grounds and screened for other STIs.
+sexual partner if more than four weeks) should be treated on epidemiological grounds and screened for other STIs.
 They should be advised to abstain from intercourse until they and their sex partners have been adequately treated and any symptoms have resolved.
 There is evidence to suggest that patient-delivered partner therapy might have a role in partner management for trichomoniasis.</p>
 </div>
 </details>
 <details class="isomer-details">